 I have written various posts on the decline of species.
 Two of my posts are about the importance and decline of bees.
 In another post, I wrote on the decline of insects in general.
-One of the main reasons for this decline is the large scale use of pesticides and the destruction of nature as a whole.
+One of the major reasons for this decline is the large-scale use of pesticides and the destruction of nature as a whole.
 The natural and healthy habitat of insects has diminished at an alarming rate.

 75% of songbirds are in decline

 I received a newsletter from Friends of the Earth Action, and it contained some alarming news.
 75% of songbirds are now in decline.
 It is sad, but not a surprise, as everything is related.
 Songbirds eat insects, so when this food source is reduced due to insecticide use, the bird population must inherently decline.

 In addition to the decline due to the lack of their normal food source, those birds that do survive have likely consumed insects that have been in contact with neonicotinoid pesticides, contributing additional harm to the bird population.

 In springtime, those big industrial farms treat their crops with products we know are harmful.
 This is also the time when migratory birds pass on their travel from south to north.

 For these small animals coming in contact with neonicotinoid pesticides fabricated by Bayer-Monsanto, it can be fatal or cause significant weight loss and delay their migration.
 The poor bird is not in its best health to make long voyages, and its chance to survive and produce a family is greatly reduced.

 Governments are not doing enough

 We are on the brink of many dangerous changes, but it seems that governments and their leaders are putting a deaf ear to the calls for change.
 In general, the public is not informed, but scientists are warning that a catastrophic collapse of nature’s ecosystems is imminent.